 For the Small Business Improvement Grant, you’ll submit detailed project plans that outline eligible costs and a budget meeting the $5,000 minimum.
 You’ll also need three estimates from licensed contractors to determine your grant amount based on the lowest estimate.

 Verify you include documentation proving current tax payments, property insurance, and any existing liens.
+Businesses offering essential services, such as health services or those supporting veterans, may receive additional scrutiny or priority depending on the grant category.

 Preparing Your Application